8/17/19: reprobate (rep-ruh-beyt), v.

 1. causing harm or ruin, hurtful.

-IN A SENTENCE: Dawn made the pernicious decision to pull the goalie on Roger without bothering to tell him.
+IN A SENTENCE: Dawn made the pernicious decision to call Roger's boss a "mean old butt face".

 5/1/19: askance (uh-skans), adv.

 IN A SENTENCE: Rick looked askance at Marlene's IQ test.

 2. to behave in a high-spirited, festive manner.